Ceasar/dots/README.md

 If you already have a dotfiles repo, the easiest way to get started is just to clone or move your repo into plugins and link it until you have time to factor everything out.

 Also note, dots allows you to clone other people's entire dotfiles and use them as your own!
-There are a lot of fantastic one that Github has compiled [here](http://dotfiles.github.com/).
+There are a lot of fantastic dotfiles that Github has kindly compiled [here](http://dotfiles.github.com/).

 # usage